 Brian M. Cathell is a Member in the Firm’s Medical Malpractice Defense Group.
-Brian has considerable experience defending medical malpractice cases, as well as defending physicians and other health care providers in various administrative forums.
-Mr. Cathell has handled professional liability matters in the District and Circuit Courts of Maryland, the District of Columbia, and the United States District Court for the District of Maryland.
+As a trial lawyer, Brian has considerable experience defending professional liability cases, as well as defending physicians and other health care providers in various administrative forums.
+He also has experience representing clients involved in complex civil litigation cases involving products liability, construction disputes, and domestic matters.
+Mr. Cathell has handled litigation matters in the District and Circuit Courts of Maryland, the District of Columbia, and the United States District Court for the District of Maryland.

 Prior to moving to civil litigation, Brian was an Assistant State’s Attorney for Baltimore County where he tried hundreds of cases to verdict, including three First-Degree Murder jury trials.
 During his time there, Brian was given the responsibility of training new prosecutors and was frequently consulted by his colleagues regarding trial strategy and technique.
 He was also specially assigned to handle matters of a high-profile nature, some of which drew national media attention.